-When a door is open and the interior lights are on, rotating the dimmer control all the way down to the OFF detent will cause all the interior lights to go out.
+When a door is open and the interior lights are on, rotating the dimmer control all the way down to the OFF detent will cause all the interior lights to turn off.
 This is also known as the "Party" mode because it allows the doors to stay open for extended periods of time without discharging the vehicle's battery.

-Rear Cargo Lamp (4 Door Only)
+Rear Cargo Lamp (Four-Door Models)